Showing 23 Result(s)

 Lying and bad memory for your NPCs

 People tell lies all of the time… We’ve all told lies.
 From when you were a little kid trying to avoid punishment to the other day…when you were trying to avoid punishment.
 Lying is mostly about avoiding something that is harder.
-Avoiding judgement, punishment, awkward conversations, or more serious confrontations. …
+Avoiding judgement, punishment, awkward conversations, or more serious confrontations.
+Lies have a good deal …

 Orbital Arcade